20+ Sales Discovery Call Questions To Help You Win More Deals in 2024

 3. What are your KPIs, or what metrics do you drive?

 If the lead hasn't spoken about the key metrics they track, it is time to ask this question.
-Make sure you ask for a quantifiable metric to understand how they measure success.
+Ensure you ask for a quantifiable metric to understand how they measure success.

 Discovery call questions

-After this brief introduction and some insights into your prospect's roles, it's time to understand their pain points.
-Use these questions to learn about the prospects' problems and qualify them based on their answers.
+After this brief introduction and insights into your prospect's roles, it's time to understand their pain points.
+Use these discovery questions for sales to learn about the prospects' problems and qualify them based on their answers.

 4. What are your goals?